 It's also important to understand that outside of these situations you should just use the SMART type attribute to save time and streamline your operations.

 There are three ways to enter Channel Attributes:

 This is useful if you're looking to edit a single product that fits in the first example of when to use a Channel Attribute (a different value on a specific channel for an already mapped SMART attribute).
 This can be found in Edit > Channel Attributes tab.
 Note: to edit the SMART attribute and edit all channels at once, simply go to Edit > General Info and find the attribute there.
 This method does not include attributes that are not mapped SMART attributes.

 2. Quick Edit

 QuickEdit and Import/Export provide comprehensive options for managing Channel Attributes and make every attribute from every channel available to edit.
 Let's say I have "120 watts" entered for the SMART attribute but want to send "220 watts" to eBay, AND I want to send a Lamp Warmup Time to Amazon (let's get crazy!).
 Here's how I could do that using Channel Attributes in Quick Edit.

 3. Import Export

-Very similar to the above, if I create a template (or export from Quick Edit) then import it I could accomplish the same thing.
+Very similar to the above, you can create a template (or export from Quick Edit) and then import it to accomplish the same thing.
 The import file would look something like this: